Last updated: January 31, 2019

 You have the right to:

-- Request restrictions by asking that we limit the way we use or disclose your PHI for treatment, payment, or health care operations.
+- Request restrictions by asking that we limit the way we use or disclose your PHI for treatment, payment, or healthcare operations.
 You may also ask that we limit the information we give to someone who is involved in your care, such as a family or friend.
-Please note that we are not required to agree to your request except when a restriction has been requested regarding a disclosure to a health plan in situations where the patient has paid for services in full and where the purpose of the disclosure is for payment or healthcare operations.
+Please note that we are not required to agree to your request, except when a restriction has been requested regarding a disclosure to a health plan in situations where the patient has paid for services in full and where the purpose of the disclosure is for payment.
 If we do agree, we will honor your limits unless it is an emergency situation.

-- Ask usually to amend PHI about you that we use to make decisions about you.
+- Ask to amend PHI we created that you feel is incorrect or incomplete.
 Your request for an amendment must be in writing and provide the reason for your request.
-In certain cases we may deny your request, in writing.
+In certain cases, we may deny your request, in writing.
 You may respond by filing a written statement of disagreement with us and ask that the statement be included with your PHI.

 - Seek an accounting of certain disclosures by asking us for a list of the times we have disclosed your PHI.
 Your request must be in writing and give us the specific information we need in order to respond to your request.
 You may request disclosures made up to six years before your request.
 You may receive one list per year at no charge.
 If you request another list during the same year, we may charge you a reasonable fee.
-These lists will not include disclosures to other organizations that might pay for your care provided by One Medical Group.
+These lists will not include disclosures made for treatment, payment, or healthcare operations and certain other disclosures as permitted by law.